MilanBojic/espresso-helper/README.md

 ## What is this?

+In fact, I started working on the library because I felt it was a bit too verbose to start out with Espresso.
+Checking simple things should be simple, no?
 Espresso helper is powerful wrapper which it make easy to write UI android test.
-You can simplify your test code just like I mentioned here in this article!
 You might still need a few additional util functions, but it’s a start!

 ## Requirements